Bengals’ Higgins says ‘I’m in a good place right now’

 “You know, it was hard (to see),” Higgins said.
 “Obviously, (I) wasn’t in a good place to play the rest of that game, so I’m kind of glad that we chose not to play.”

-While the Bengals prepared for their next game, 430 miles away (700 kilometers), the Bills addressed reporters on Thursday for the first time since the terrifying scene unfolded.
+While the Bengals prepared for their next game, 430 miles away, the Bills addressed reporters on Thursday for the first time since the terrifying scene unfolded.

 As a 37-minute news conference involving Buffalo coach Sean McDermott and quarterback Josh Allen came to an end, Allen stayed seated and said he wanted express support for Higgins.